-Metro Police said Kilimanjaro Sports Bar and Banquet hosted gang meetings, strop shows and served alcohol with a license.
+Metro Police said Kilimanjaro Sports Bar and Banquet hosted gang meetings, strip shows and served alcohol without a license.
 Last Friday, officers used the city’s public Nuisance law to raid and padlock the business.

 "If we're here to work crime scene such as murders robberies shots fired and shootings it's really a drain on our resources,” said North Precinct Commander Terrence Graves.